On this page you'll find answers to some of the questions we're asked about Knowledge Transfer Partnerships (KTPs) with Anglia Ruskin University.

 All the information that you supply will be treated confidentially.

 A decision will be made approximately three weeks after the proposal is submitted online by our team.
-The chances of success are very high; about 90% of proposals are approved.

 We look after all recruitment administration, leaving the final decision of who to recruit down to you.